Mohamedihab29592/koryCareApp/README.md

 # koryCare App

-A mobile application developed using Flutter and firebase data base.
+A mobile application developed using Flutter and firebase database.
 It supports Android and IOS and web.
- It allows the users to buy Cosmitics products. we have a dash board to allow user to add products or remove it and edit.
+ It allows the users to buy Cosmitics products. we have a dashboard to allow owner to add products or remove it and edit also he can add offers.

 ## DashBoard